Layr-Labs/incredible-squaring-avs/README.md

     BN254.G1Point[] memory pubkeysOfNonSigningOperators
 ) external {
     ...
-    // // logic for checking whether challenge is valid or not uint256 actualSquaredOutput = numberToBeSquared * numberToBeSquared;
+    // // Logic for checking whether the challenge is valid or not uint256 actualSquaredOutput = numberToBeSquared * numberToBeSquared;
     bool isResponseCorrect = (actualSquaredOutput == taskResponse.numberSquared);
-    // // if response was correct, no slashing happens so we return if (isResponseCorrect == true) {
+    // //If the response was correct, no slashing happens so we return if (isResponseCorrect == true) {
         emit TaskChallengedUnsuccessfully(referenceTaskIndex, msg.sender);
         return;